viktor-kindrat/Paint-pictures/README.md

 Paint custom version made useing JS canvas 🎨
 ---

-JS project. Сustom copy of all known paint for PCs and smartphones designed with JS canvas.
+JS project. Сustom copy of all known paint for PCs and smartphones developed with JS canvas.

 ---
 ### Features: